 How does it work?

 As previously mentioned, it is much like the gears on a bicycle.
 The mainspring is coiled around a stationary axle (arbor), inside a circular box, called the barrel.
 The force of the spring turns the barrel, which provides the pocket watch or clock with its power.
-In a fusee pocket watch, the barrel turns the fusee by pulling on the chain, and the fusee turns the pocket watches gears.
+In a fusee pocket watch, the barrel turns the fusee by pulling on the chain, and the fusee turns the pocket watch gears.

 When the mainspring is fully wound, all of the chain is wrapped around the fusee from the top to the bottom.
 The end of the chain coming from the barrel comes off the narrow top end of the fusee.
 The strong pull of the fully wound up mainspring is applied to the small end of the fusee, and the torque on the fusee is reduced by the small lever arm of the fusee radius.
 As the pocket watch runs, the chain is unwound from the fusee from the top to the bottom and wound around the barrel.
 Note: when winding a fusee movement the tension doesn’t increase as the spring is wound.
 This is due to the gear effect of the fusee itself, the tension should remain constant as the key is turned.